jpswelch/NFT-dashboard/README.md

 # Create Your NFT Collection Dashboard
 This code template is designed to get your own customized NFT Collection Dashboard up and running **in just minutes!**.

-In `src/config.js`, simply set your:
+In the `src/config.js`, simply set your:
 - NFT collection contract address
 - Blockchain `chain_id` where the contract address is deployed
 - Dashboard title and banner